-The artwork is being extended during the COVID-19 pandemic, and in particular the lockdown period, as the artist documents her experiences and combines them with reflections and memories of the period that she hears about through friends, colleagues, social media and the news.
+The artwork has been extended during the COVID-19 pandemic, and in particular the lockdown period, as the artist documened her experiences and combined them with reflections and memories of the period that she heard about through friends, colleagues, social media and the news.
 The “Lockdown Votives” series explores the changing face treatment of the disease, recovery stories, and other remembrances of the period.
-The votives will be hung on turmeric dyed ribbon which has been a popular remedy during the pandemic.
+These votives are hung on turmeric dyed ribbon which has been a popular remedy during the pandemic.
 The ribbon is impregnated with actual SARS-CoV-2 RNA (coronavirus) from a plasmid construct.
 This is a safe, non-infectious reagent for SARS-CoV-2 research (NIBSC 19/304), obtained from the National Institute for Biological Standards and Control, UK.
 SARS-CoV-2 RNA was supplied by researchers Dr Ines Moura and Dr Jane Freeman at the University of Leeds who are working with the SARS-CoV-2 primers and the RNA construct in the development and use of a RT-PCR assay for SARS-CoV-2 detection in faeces.

 “Ex Voto” was originally developed as part of Back From The Dead: Demystifying Antibiotics at Oxford Museum of the History of Science, developed in collaboration with Dr Nicola Fawcett (University of Oxford) and Professor Maggie Smith (University of York) and also being created with the MRG-Grammar Consortium and The Wellcome Trust Brighton and Sussex Centre for Global Health Research.